-Bachelor of Interdisciplinary Studies.
+ASU Main.
 This interdisciplinary degree completion program enables students to take an active role in creating their educational plan and defining their career goals.
 The program is offered for selected corporate and municipal employees.
 It emphasizes self-assessment and appraisal of opportunities to support academic and career goals.
 For more information, call 480/965-9797 or write